Past speaking engagements include:

 He also has written articles for National Review, The Weekly Standard and Air Force Magazine.
 Bill also has been a media fellow at the Hoover Institution on War, Revolution and Peace at Stanford University, California.

 Former CIA Director R. James Woolsey stated: “When I was DCI [Director of Central Intelligence] Bill used to drive me crazy because I couldn’t figure out where the leaks were coming from.
 Now that I’ve been outside for two years, I read him religiously to find out what’s going on.”
 Secretary of Energy Bill Richardson told the author: "We talk about your stories at Cabinet meetings.”
-Defense Secretary William S. Cohen remarked recently that Bill "has access to more intelligence information than anyone I know."
+Defense Secretary William S. Cohen once remarked to a Chinese general that Bill "has access to more intelligence information than anyone I know."
 Senior CIA officials, too, have criticized him during closed hearings before Congress regarding his news reporting based on extraordinary access to classified information.

 Former Defense Secretary Donald H. Rumsfeld once told him: "You are drilling holes in the Pentagon and sucking out information."